uxcon '25

 You'll receive an email with all necessary information a few days before the conference.

-In it, you'll find a link to sign up for our online tool.
+In it, you'll find a link to sign up for our digital event platform.

 You need to register using the email address you used to purchase your ticket.